Romania’s bear population has grown and needs to be reduced “by human intervention,” the environment minister said.

 In 2015, he submitted a petition to the environment ministry calling for a reduction in the number of bears.

 “We can’t transform Romania into Europe’s zoo,” he said.
 “We can’t take more responsibility than necessary protecting species of wild animals.
 The bear population is already more than 10,000 and we have an agreement with the European Union for about 6,000 bears.”

 Romania banned bear hunting in 2016, a move praise by environmental groups and animal rights activists.
 The brown bear is an endangered species.

-The government pays compensation to farmers whose livestock has been killed by bears, according to the weight of a cow, but the funds don’t cover the cost of buying new dairy cattle, farmers claim and compensation is slow.
+The government pays compensation to farmers whose livestock has been killed by bears.
+It is supposed to be according to the weight of say a cow, but the funds don’t cover the cost of buying new dairy cattle, farmers claim and compensation is slow.

-By law, bears can be put down if they „destroy, killing or cause damage,” the minister said.
+By law, bears can be put down if they „destroy, kill or cause damage,” the minister said.

 The legal procedure for compensation involves a local investigation and must be done before a bear has had time to eat the remains of the cattle.